-JavaScript XML, or JSX, is a powerful syntax extension for JavaScript that allows developers to write HTML-like code directly within their JavaScript files.
+JSX (JavaScript XML) is a powerful syntax extension for JavaScript that allows developers to write HTML-like code within their JavaScript files.
 It’s a cornerstone of React development, making it easier to create and manage UI components.
-However, as with any tool, there are common pitfalls that developers—especially those new to JSX—can encounter.
-Avoiding these mistakes can save you time, reduce bugs, and improve the maintainability of your code.
+However, as simple as JSX may seem, it’s not without its quirks.
+Many developers—especially those new to React—often stumble upon common pitfalls that can lead to bugs, performance issues, or even broken applications.

 function App() {